cambridge-ceu/csd3/applications/pyOpenMS.md

 Note the `virtualenv py3[7|8]` lines are unnecessary after the installations.

-The steps below are very much bricks and tiles which are more involved.

 ### Miniconda

 Here is to set up the latest version.